qubole/spark-acid/README.md

 ## Reporting bugs or feature requests

-Please use the github issues for the spark-acid-ds project to report issues or raise feature requests.
+Please use the github issues for the spark-acid project to report issues or raise feature requests.